Urologic disease: Kidney disease

 Kidney disease, or renal disease, also known as nephropathy, is damage to or disease of a kidney.
 Nephritis is an inflammatory kidney disease and has several types according to the location of the inflammation.
 Inflammation can be diagnosed by blood tests.
 Nephrosis is non-inflammatory kidney disease.
 Nephritis and nephrosis can give rise to nephritic syndrome and nephrotic syndrome respectively.
 Kidney disease usually causes a loss of kidney function to some degree and can result in kidney failure, the complete loss of kidney function.
 Kidney failure is known as the end-stage of kidney disease, where dialysis or a kidney transplant is the only treatment option.

 Chronic kidney disease causes the gradual loss of kidney function over time.
 Acute kidney disease is now termed acute kidney injury and is marked by the sudden reduction in kidney function over seven days.
 About one in eight Americans (as of 2007) has chronic kidney disease.
 Primary renal cell carcinomas as well as metastatic cancers can affect the kidney.

 Kidney failure

-Kidney failure is defined by functional impairment of the kidney, that is when the kidneys are functioning at 15% or less than normal capability.
+Kidney failure is defined by functional impairment of the kidney, whereas the kidneys are functioning at 15% or less than normal capability.
 It is divided into acute kidney failure (cases that develop rapidly) and chronic kidney failure (those that are long term).
 Symptoms may include leg swelling, feeling tired, vomiting, loss of appetite, and confusion.
 Complications of acute disease may include uremia, high blood potassium, and volume overload.
 Complications of chronic disease may include heart disease, high blood pressure, and anemia.